Peter and the Wolf’s Honest Lesson

 NARRATOR: Then the villagers came back to where Peter was.

-VILLAGER 4: I knew it!.
+VILLAGER 4: I had a feeling!

-VILLAGER 1: Why did you lie to us, Peter?.
+VILLAGER 1: Why did you lie to us, Peter?

-VILLAGER 2: You know this isn´t funny!.
+VILLAGER 2: You know this isn’t funny!

-PETER: Yes it is!.
-Ha, ha, ha, ha! .
+PETER: Yes it is!
+Ha, ha, ha, ha!

 NARRATOR: When the villagers left, Peter kept laughing.

-PETER: At least I had a good time today!.
+PETER: At least I had a good time today!

-NARRATOR: But what Peter didn´t know, is that the wolf as indeed hidden behind the trees, just watching him.
-When he went back home that afternoon, his uncle and aunt said.
+NARRATOR: But what Peter didn’t know is that the wolf was indeed hidden behind the trees, just watching him.

 UNCLE JIM: They told me what you did today.